simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 To test resilient startup:

-1. **With 2 grids**: Normal operation, configuration saved
+1. **With 2 grids**: Normal operation, configuration saved, both grids flash on startup
-2. **Disconnect 1 grid and restart**: Should use last config, show warnings
+2. **Disconnect 1 grid and restart**: Should use last config, show warnings, connected grid flashes
-3. **Disconnect both grids and restart**: Should use last config, show warnings
+3. **Disconnect both grids and restart**: Should use last config, show warnings, no flashes
 4. **Reconnect grids while running**: Send MIDI stop to trigger rediscovery
    - Grid rediscovery happens when MIDI clock stops
    - Simply stop and restart MIDI clock to detect newly connected grids
+   - **Watch for the LED flash** - this confirms the grid was detected

 ## Technical Notes